Get Your FREE Life Insurance Quotes Today

 What is the Canada Pension Plan?

-Pension benefits from the Canada Pension Plan (CPP) provide retirement income.
+Benefits from the Canada Pension Plan (CPP) provide retirement income.
 As well, the CPP pays benefits when a contributor becomes disabled, and to the family of a deceased contributor.
-However, farmers and other self-employed individuals sometimes encounter difficulties in understanding the Canada Pension Plan and the calculation of benefits from it.
+However, farmers and other self-employed individuals sometimes encounter difficulties in understanding the CPP and the calculation of benefits from it.

 How CPP Works